rclone/rclone/MANUAL.md

 chunks only have an MD5 if the source remote was capable of MD5 hashes, eg the local disk.

+### Authenticating with Azure Blob Storage

+Rclone has 3 ways of authenticating with Azure Blob Storage:

+#### Account and Key

+This is the most straight forward and least flexible way.
+Just fill in the `account` and `key` lines and leave the rest blank.

+#### SAS URL

+This can be an account level SAS URL or container level SAS URL

+To use it leave `account`, `key`  blank and fill in `sas_url`.

+Account level SAS URL or container level SAS URL can be obtained from Azure portal or Azure Storage Explorer.
+To get a container level SAS URL right click on a container in the Azure Blob explorer in the Azure portal.

+If You use container level SAS URL, rclone operations are permitted only on particular container, eg

+    rclone ls azureblob:container or rclone ls azureblob:

+Since container name already exists in SAS URL, you can leave it empty as well.

+However these will not work

+    rclone lsd azureblob:
+    rclone ls azureblob:othercontainer

+This would be useful for temporarily allowing third parties access to a single container or putting credentials into an untrusted environment.

 ### Multipart uploads ###

 Rclone supports multipart uploads with Azure Blob storage.
 Files